 If you want to promote well-being in the workplace and guarantee your company's performance, a diagnosis of psychosocial risks is the first step to take.

 Carrying out a psychosocial risk assessment also enables you to meet your obligation to ensure the safety of your employees, and to comply with the law.
-Indeed, the French Labor Code requires employers to assess psychosocial risks, record the results of this assessment in the Document Unique d'Evaluation des Risques Professionnels (DUERP), and implement preventive measures to reduce these risks.
+Indeed, under French labor law, employers are required to assess psychosocial risks, record the results of this assessment in the Single Document for Occupational Risk Assessment (DUERP in french), and implement preventive measures to mitigate these risks.
 The employer must update this document every year.
-Finally, at the end of the RPS audit, our auditor can update your DUERP.
+Finally, at the end of the PSR audit, our auditor can update your Single Document for Occupational Risk Assessment (DUERP in french).

 Pros-Consulte is a signatory of the Bretagne region's psychosocial risk prevention charter.

-Pros-Consulte is registered with DREETS Bretagne, as an IPRP (Intervenant en Prévention des Risques Professionnels).
+Pros-Consulte is registered with DREETS Bretagne, as an IPRP (as known as occupational risk prevention specialist).

 Over 15 years of expertise in the prevention and management of psychosocial risks.